arkdev9/proto-redis/README.md

 # Introduction

-This is a bad implementation of the basic functionalities of Redis.
+This is an experimental implementation of the basic functionalities of Redis.
 Created by following along with this project spec: https://playbook.one2n.in/key-value-db-redis-in-go

 ## Usage